testfairy/docs/docs/03_Android/06_Customizing_feedback_dialog.md

 - `setEmailFieldVisible()`: Whether or not email input text should be displayed.
 - `setEmailMandatory()`: Whether or not people have to identify themselves when submitting feedback.
 - `setCallback()`: Get notified when a feedback has been sent.
+- `setDefaultText()`: Set the initial text content of the feedback form to standardize reported feedbacks with submission guidelines.

 #### setBrowserUrl(String url)